Early Childhood Education Club

 The club meets at the following times:

-2. All meetings take place in the Student Life Center on Harris Campus. for the ECE Club Meeting Flyer
+2. All meetings take place in the Auditorium at Harris I Campus.

 Can anyone join?
 How much does it cost to join?
 Whom do I contact for more information?

 Any currently enrolled CPCC student can become a member.
-Annual membership dues are $15.
-For more information or to obtain a membership form, contact club president, at or 704-330-4762.
+Annual membership dues are $10.
+For more information contact club president, Casey Miller at email@example.com.